yehudasa/rgw-object-broker/README.md

 offering of block and file storage on demand.
-This project seeks to demonstrate that by using the Kubernetes-Incubator's Service-Catalog, it is now also possible to bring this dynamic provisioning to S3 object storage.
+This project seeks to demonstrate that by using the Kubernetes-Incubator's Service-Catalog, it is now also possible to bring dynamic provisioning to S3 object storage.
-This broker is designed
-to be used with [Gluster-Kubernetes](https://github.com/jarrpa/gluster-kubernetes).
+The CNS Object Broker is designed to be used with [Gluster-Kubernetes](https://github.com/jarrpa/gluster-kubernetes).

-See our detailed [command flow diagram](docs/diagram/control-diag.md) for an overview of the system.
+Our [command flow diagram](docs/diagram/control-diag.md) shows where Kubernetes, service-catalog, and the (often external) service broker interact.
+Service-catalog terms used below are shown in the diagram.

 ### What It Does
-This broker implements OpenServiceBroker methods for creating, connecting to, and destroying object buckets.
+This broker implements [OpenServiceBroker](https://github.com/openservicebrokerapi/servicebroker/blob/master/spec.md) methods for creating, connecting to, and destroying object buckets.
 - For each new Service Instance, a new, uniquely named bucket is created.
 - For each new Service Instance Credential, a Secret is generated with the coordinates and credentials of the Service Instance's associated bucket.
 - Deleting a Service Instance destroys the associated bucket.
 - Deleting a Service Instance Credential deletes the secret.
-Nothing is done on the broker side.
-This is because the broker does not perform any actions on Bind, so there is nothing to undo.
+Because the broker does not perform any actions on Bind, there is nothing to undo.

 ### Limitations